The easiest way to track Google Ad campaigns in Sugar CRM

 - Channel Drilldown 3 = Free account ad

-Apart from the UTM parameters, Attributer also gathers the visitor’s first landing page (e.g., dropbox.com/features/cloud-storage) and the first landing page group (e.g., features).
+Apart from the UTM parameters, Attributer also gathers the visitor’s first landing page (e.g., olmo.com/features/cloud-storage) and the first landing page group (e.g., features).

 4. Google Ads data is sent to Sugar CRM

-Lastly, whenever a visitor completes a form on your website, all of the Google Ads data, landing page data, and the lead’s name, email, phone, etc., are passed into Sugar CRM.
+Lastly, whenever a visitor submits a form on your website, all of the Google Ads data is sent into Sugar CRM alongside and the lead’s name, email, phone, etc.

 Why using Attributer is better than capturing raw UTM parameters

-There may be other ways to capture UTM parameters and use them to track your Google Ads in Sugar CRM, but there are benefits to using Attributer that aren’t available in the other systems.
+There may be other ways to capture UTM parameters and send them into Sugar CRM, but there are benefits to using Attributer that aren’t available in the other systems.

 They are: